 Our Mental Health First Aid courses teach people to identify common symptoms of mental health issues, offer first line help and guide a person towards support.

-Mental Health First Aid training is available for staff who are involved in supporting colleagues or students.
+Two different Mental Health First Aid training courses are available for staff who are involved in supporting colleagues or students: